Finite temperature phase transition in the two-dimensional Coulomb glass at low disorders: Abstract

 \section{Abstract}

-We investigate the lattice Coulomb glass model in two dimensions via Monte Carlo simulations at finite temperature for zero and small disorders.
-The system is annealed from $T=1$ to $T=0.01$.
-We find an existence of charge-ordered phase (COP) at low disorders and small temperatures.
-The probability distribution of the staggered magnetization shows a two peak structure at the critical temperature for zero and low disorders thus the phase transition from fluid to COP as a function of temperature is second order.
-We find no evidence of a spin glass phase between fluid and the COP.
-Further we have used finite size scaling analysis to calculate the critical exponents.
-The critical exponents at $W=0.0$ are different from small disorder ($W=0.075$ and $0.15$) which indicates that the disorder is relevant.
+We present numerical evidence using Monte Carlo simulations of finite temperature phase transition in two dimensional Coulomb Glass lattice model with random site energies at half-filling.
+For the disorder strengths ($W$) studied in this paper, we find the existence of charge-ordered phase (COP) below the critical temperature ($T_{c}(W)$).
+Also the probability distribution of staggered magnetization calculated at each W shows a two-peak structure at their respective critical temperature.
+Thus the phase transition from fluid to COP as a function of temperature is second order for all $W$.
+We find no evidence of a spin glass phase between a fluid and the COP.
+Further, we have used finite-size scaling analysis to calculate the critical exponents.
+The critical exponents at zero disorder are different from the one found at finite disorders, which indicates that the disorder is a relevant parameter here.
+The critical exponent for correlation length $\nu$ increases and $T_{c}$ decreases with increasing disorder.
+Similar behaviour for $\nu$ was seen in the work of Overlin et al for three dimensional Coulomb Glass model with a positional disorder.
+Our study also shows that other critical exponents are also a function of disorder.